Repository Validation Walkthrough

 • How do we validate the package count of the repositories on a client with the package count from the Capsule and Satellite?

 Special Considerations: We’ll only focus on the Red Hat Enterprise Linux 9 for x86_64 - AppStream RPMs 9 repository package count for simplification.
-However, these steps could be used for any RPM based repository.
+However, these steps could be used for any RPM-based repository.

 Obtaining Client Package Count

-Let’s start by first by clarifying environmental parameters that could affect the package count on a RHEL system.
+Let’s start first by clarifying environmental parameters that could affect the package count on a RHEL system.

 • Where is the system obtaining content from (Red Hat Satellite, Red Hat CDN, Public/Private Repo, Local filesystem, etc)?

-For our use case this will be a Red Hat Satellite Capsule.
+For our use case, this will be a Red Hat Satellite Capsule.

 • Does the system have any local restriction that would skew the package count for the system?
 (DNF excludes, DNF plugins, Subscription Manager release set, etc)?

-For our use case the client will have no local restrictions
+For our use case, the client will have no local restrictions

 • If the system is registered to a Red Hat Satellite, is the system assigned to a content view with any filtering of content?